angeliquerivera/mongo-experiments/mongoose-notes.md

 ## What is a schema?

-"Schema" refers to an organizational blueprint of how a DB and its collections are put together.
+- Schema" refers to an organizational blueprint of how a DB and its collections are put together.
+  - A subschema is good to have when the parent schema will have nested data that itself is plentiful.
+It may not be necessary to define a subschema if the nested data is only a few simple fields.

+### How is a schema used in the creating and updating of documents?

+- When you try to create/update a document, Mongoose/MongoDB will refer to the schema that you have defined to see if the data fields and corresponding values are valid as defined by the attribute validators in the schema.

 ## What is `_id` on a Mongo document object?